nextflow-io/nextflow/docs/developer/nextflow.container.md

 ## Notes

 The `ContainerBuilder` class is the base class for all container runtimes supported by Nextflow.
-It defines the container wrapper command for a given task.
+It produces the container wrapper command for a given task run.

 Executors that support containerized tasks insert this wrapper command into the task wrapper script (`.command.run`).
 Executors that are *container-native*, i.e. that launch the task wrapper itself inside a container, don't need to generate a container wrapper command.